natysoz/expo-images-picker/README.md

 -   `continueText` Text for next Button , by default `Continue`.
 -   `goBackText` Text for Back Button , by default `Back`.
+-   `midTextColor` Middle text override color default as `black`.
--   `textStyle` Text Style Object.
+-   `buttonTextStyle` Text Style Object , design the text inside the buttons.
--   `buttonStyle` View Style Object.
+-   `buttonStyle` View Style Object, design the button itself.
 -   `backFunction`  Send in a function to go back to your screen.
 -   `doneFunction`  Send in a function to go back and send the returned data.